We appreciate your patience while we work to update our website.

 Short statement (one page) of how winning the award will benefit you and your students

-Lesson Plan (any grade level K-12) on the North American West pertaining to the 2023 conference theme, “Restorations and Repairs: Lives and Landscapes Across Many Wests.”
+Lesson Plan (any grade level K-12) on the North American West pertaining to the 2024 conference theme, “Free Soil?
+Migration, Dispossession, and Rising Up on Contested Ground.”
 (We consider the North American West to include northern Mexico and western Canada as well as the western United States.)

 The WHA office sends notifications to selected award recipients at the end of August.